narthur/RescueMeter/README.md

 # RescueMeter

 I have a bad habit of spending way too much time on screens.
-RescueMeter is an experimental service to help me and my friends cut down on our screen time by agreeing to pay a set amount of money per hour of screen time.
+RescueMeter is an experimental service to help me and who ever wants to join me cut down on our screen time by agreeing to pay a set amount of money per hour of screen time.

 ## Sign up